Reliable Radiation-Tolerant Cameras for Nuclear Plant Surveillance and Inspection

 Our Approach

 Our XRAD-PTZ cameras were chosen for this task.
-The radiation tolerant color PTZ cameras were attached to the walls of the filter skid rooms.
-They operated over a 2km fiber cable connected between the camera control unit and the remote operator work station.
-Since 2011, we have delivered 16 of these camera systems.
+The radiation tolerant color PTZ cameras were attached, in air, to the walls of the filter skid rooms.
+They operated over a 2km fiber cable connected between the camera control unit and the remote operator workstation

 Mission: Spent Fuel Inspection and Spent Fuel Cleaning Campaign at Unit 3